 She then asked me, “Baby, what do you need to feel safe again?”

 I took a moment to think about it and said, “I need to feel that you still want me.”

 She gently and patiently reassured me until I believed her, staying emotionally present the entire time.

 I harbored no feelings of betrayal and was able to completely let go of any resentment and hurt.

-It is possible to restore trust between you if you use the 3 scientifically researched steps I outline above… and faster than you may think.
+It is possible to repair the broken trust between you if you use the scientifically researched steps I outline above… and faster than you may think.

 * This article is informed by the amazing research of Dr. Susan Johnson, the ideas of Werner Erhard and my own experience with forgiving and being forgiven.